pietroppeter/py4ai/content/blog/site-is-up.md

 The template for this site has been adapted from [PyData Amsterdam](https://amsterdam.pydata.org/).
-We want to thank Matthis Brouns for support in setting this up.
+We want to thank Matthijs Brouns for support in setting this up.